Principles

 Academic Practice, Learning Design

-We design culturally responsive learning
+Why do we design culturally responsive learning?

 The third principle of Learning Design emphasizes the importance of culturally responsive education.
 It acknowledges the need for awareness of diverse cultural contexts and perspectives in course design, rather than attempting to cover all variations.
 Understanding differences in personal ontology and epistemology can enhance learning for a broad range of international students.